jarossiter/control101/control education and virtual laboratories/first order model behaviour/ReadMe.txt

 App description:  Several people have developed MATLAB based materials to support the teaching of “Control Systems 101” type courses; the particular focus here is on interactive and animated resources which are largely self-explanatory, that is easy to use,  and support student understanding and learning.
 They demonstrate authentic scenarios across a broad range of topics which motivate the importance of control to modern society, alongside some technical learning outcomes to support university curricula.

-This resource provides an interactive app file (MATLAB virtual laboratory) which illustrates the modelling of a simplified first order model using time constant and gain and allows users to explore the definition of these.
+This resource provides an interactive app file (MATLAB virtual laboratory) which illustrates the behaviour of a simplified first order model using time constant and gain and allows users to explore the definition of these.
 More detailed descriptions and help are in the partner livescript file firstordermodel_behaviour_manual.mlx.

 Keywords:
 First order models